 While charge-offs represent the realization of loan losses that have occurred, an increase in ALLL under the Scenario represents the recognition of loan losses and occurs in advance of the loan loss realization under generally accepted accounting principles (GAAP).
 The ALLL is management's estimate of incurred credit losses inherent in the loan portfolio at a specified point in time.
 Changes in the ALLL balance are reflected through the provision to help ensure adequate coverage of losses inherent in the loan portfolio at the specified point in time.
-Projected provision expenses associated with the change in the allowance for unfunded credit commitments, which totaled \$0.06 billion in the Scenario, is included in pre-provision net revenue.

-The commercial loan portfolio consists of commercial real estate (CRE) loans, which include CRE construction loans, and commercial non-real estate loans, which include C&I loans and all other loans.
-Estimated losses over the nine quarter horizon on the commercial loan portfolio, including all other loans, totaled \$14.2 billion, or 46%, of the total loan losses in the Scenario.
+Projected provision expense associated with the change in the allowance for unfunded credit commitments is included in pre-provision net revenue.
+The commercial loan portfolio consists of commercial real estate (CRE) loans, which include CRE construction loans, and commercial non-real estate loans, which include commercial and industrial (C&I) loans and all other commercial loans.
+Estimated losses over the nine quarter horizon on the commercial loan portfolio, including all other loans, totaled \$17.9 billion, or 53%, of the total loan losses in the Scenario.
 The estimated commercial loan losses were influenced by changes in the projected economic variables, particularly GDP, the unemployment rate, and commercial real estate prices.

 The consumer loan portfolio consists of residential real estate loans (first lien, junior lien and home equity lines of credit), credit cards, and other consumer loans (primarily student loans, auto loans, and unsecured personal loans/lines of credit).
-Estimated losses over the nine quarter horizon on the consumer portfolio totaled \$16.3 billion, or 54%, of the total loan losses in the Scenario.
+Estimated losses over the nine quarter horizon on the consumer portfolio totaled \$15.6 billion, or 47%, of the total loan losses in the Scenario.
 The estimated consumer loan losses were influenced by changes in the projected economic variables, notably the unemployment rate and home price index (HPI).

-Realized and Unrealized Losses on Investment Securities
+Realized and Unrealized Losses on Debt Securities

-Realized losses on investment securities, commonly referred to as other-than-temporary impairment (OTTI) write-downs, included in the pro forma income statement for the nine quarter test horizon totaled \$1.6 billion.
+Pretax realized losses on debt securities, commonly referred to as other-than-temporary impairment (OTTI) write-downs, included in the pro forma income statement for the nine quarter test horizon totaled \$1.3 billion.
 The investment losses were mainly driven by widening credit spreads, declining housing prices, and estimated deterioration in credit quality.
-Projected changes in unrealized losses on investment securities are included in OCI.
+Projected changes in unrealized losses on debt securities are included in OCI.